 Third Group of CPT COVID-19 Vaccine Coding Guidelines Released by AMA

-The American Medical Association (AMA) released new codes for the anticipated COVID-19 vaccine from AstraZeneca and University of Oxford (AMA, 2020).
-The codes will be available for use pending the Food and Drug Administration (FDA) emergency use authorization for this vaccine.
+The American Medical Association (AMA) released new codes for the anticipated COVID-19 vaccine.
+The vaccine developed by AstraZeneca and University of Oxford will use these new codes (AMA, 2020).
+In addition, the codes will be available for use pending the Food and Drug Administration (FDA) emergency use authorization for this vaccine.

-CPT already has codes for the Pfizer and Moderna vaccines that received the FDA authorization.
-Having the codes ready for the next anticipated product will be essential to track the vaccine’s administration.
-As with the Pfizer and Moderna vaccines, the AstraZeneca vaccine will require a two-dose administration.
+Furthermore, CPT already has codes for the Pfizer and Moderna vaccines that received the FDA authorization.
+In addition, having the codes ready for the next anticipated product will be essential to track the vaccine’s administration.
+In addition, as with the Pfizer and Moderna vaccines, the AstraZeneca vaccine will require a two-dose administration.

-The new codes include a vaccine-specific code and two administration codes – one for the first dose and one for the second dose administration.
+Furthermore, the new codes include a vaccine-specific code and two administration codes.
+One administration code is for the first dose, and one is for the second dose administration.

 91302: Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) (coronavirus disease [COVID-19]) vaccine, DNA, spike protein, chimpanzee adenovirus Oxford 1 (ChAdOx1) vector, preservative free, 5×1010 viral particles/0.5mL dosage, for intramuscular use

 0021A: Immunization administration by intramuscular injection of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) (coronavirus disease [COVID-19]) vaccine, DNA, spike protein, chimpanzee adenovirus Oxford 1 (ChAdOx1) vector, preservative free, 5×1010 viral particles/0.5mL dosage; first dose

 0022A: second dose